kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 Example: If the current cluster size is `1` and calculated cluster size for this particular load is `20`, then we should reach it ASAP.

-For default values (ScaleUpPercent = 100, ScaleUpPods = 4) and “pick the softest constraint” concept, we’ll increase 1 -> 20 in 3 steps
+For default values (ScaleUpPercent = 100, ScaleUpPods = 4) and “pick the largest constraint” concept, we’ll increase 1 -> 20 in 3 steps

     1 -> 5 -> 10 -> 20